-University of Pretoria Yearbook 2022
+University of Pretoria Yearbook 2023

-BTRP (12132026)
+Bachelor of Town and Regional Planning [BTRP] (12132026)

 Department Town and Regional Planning

 Minimum duration of study 4 years

 Total credits 536

 NQF level 08

 Programme information

 Town and regional planning is primarily concerned with the planning, design, implementation and management of public interventions in the development and use of land from site to supranational level so as to widen choice, promote equity and ensure sustainable development.
 The guiding motive of the profession is the generation of viable alternatives to present settlement types.
 At the current juncture in South Africa's history, town and regional planning is a key profession in the rectification of the spatial and other imbalances in both urban and rural areas, as well as the improvement of inefficient and under-performing living environments.